hyperledger/fabric-chaincode-node/docs/tutorials/using-contractinterface.md

 ### 1: Chaincode is created as an npm module.

-An initial `package.json` is as follows - the only runtime dependencay as far as anything blockchain is concerned is the `fabric-chaincode-api`.
+An initial `package.json` is as follows - the only runtime dependency as far as anything blockchain is concerned is the `fabric-chaincode-api`.
 This provides the API definition that can be used for development, and also unit test.

 For development an implementation of the `fabric-shim` and specifically the CLI that accompanies it is required